Ashin1102/Assignment2/README.md

 ![pin](https://user-images.githubusercontent.com/53546301/69624375-72d06980-10a9-11ea-88b0-a2b98a82e587.jpg)

-Components Selection
+iv.Components Selection

 ![IMG_2495](https://user-images.githubusercontent.com/53546301/69625575-bdeb7c00-10ab-11ea-97c3-cc0afb2683f8.JPG)

 •	Here I have used two push buttons for start/Pause and reset function, which are used for hardware interrupts.

-•	To control the player’s paddle I have used potentiometer by mapping the analog input with respect to screen height.
+•	To control the player’s paddle I have used 10 Kohm potentiometer by mapping the analog input with respect to screen height.

 •	A 128 x 64 monochrome display running on SSD1306 driver communicated via i2c interface is used for displaying the game states.

-DESIGN
+v.DESIGN

 Working